Guillemdb/FractalAI/README.md

 - ***A State Swarm can leverage efficiently both the information contained in the physical structure of a given State Space (Entropy/Exploration), and the potential field associated with each state.***

-  This means that we are not taking only into account "how good an state is", but also "How different an state is with respect to the others", effectively solving the exploration vs exploitation problem.
+  This means that we are not taking only into account "how good an state is", but also "how different an state is with respect to the others", effectively solving the exploration vs exploitation problem.

 - ***This algorithm tends to achieve symmetry.
 In the limit, a swarm of states will be distributed proportionally to the space-time reward distribution of the space state.***